 Attention-deficit/hyperactivity disorder (ADHD) is a common mental health condition observed in children but also found in adults.
 It’s estimated that 8.4% of children and 2.5% of adults struggle with the disorder. ¹ Due to its prevalence, many ask what is the root cause of ADHD?

-Unfortunately, there isn’t always a singular answer.
-ADHD is a complicated illness that can be caused by a number of factors.
+Unfortunately, there isn’t a singular answer.
+ADHD is a complicated illness that can be caused by several factors.

 What is ADHD?